-The history of the nutritional sciences at the University of Toronto spans more than a century and is marked by progressive transformations that continue to promote the study of the discipline.
+The history of the Department of Nutritional Sciences the University of Toronto spans more than a century and is marked by progressive transformations that continue to promote the study of the discipline.
 The teaching of the nutritional sciences at the University of Toronto began in 1896 with the Lillian Massey School of Domestic Science and Art, which became the Department of Household Science within the University of Toronto in 1902.
 Four years later, in the first of several transformations, the Faculty of Household Science was formed.
 In 1912 the faculty moved into the Lillian Massey Building, which still stands today at the corner of Avenue Road and Bloor St. The building is named after Lillian Massey Treble, who donated half a million dollars towards its construction.
 Inscribed on the interior wall of the Avenue Road entrance is the following:

 “This tablet is erected by the Board of Governors to commemorate the liberality of Mrs. Lillian Massey Treble who presented this building to the University of Toronto in order to promote the work of Household Science and thereby to further the education of women.”